-A music video to raise awareness on suicide produced by popular pop singer, Ashanti de Alwis, engaged with 240,300+ viewers and working with the national mobile telecom, Mobitel (Pvt) Ltd, she has raised around Rupees 1 million from digital downloads of the single.
+Her first grant where she produced a music video to raise awareness on self-harm engaged with 240,300+ viewers and working with the national mobile telecom, Mobitel (Pvt) Ltd, she has raised around Rupees 1 million from digital downloads of the single.
 All proceeds are being donated to the mental health services NGO, Sumithrayo to sustain their suicide helplines.

 Transforming communities: Voices and Choices of Women and Girls